slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ### On accountability

 <!--
 - every damn thing is your own fault, if you are any good.
-- chi sei? sono l’evoluzione di tutti i miei errori.
-- Part of being a man is being a protector of everyone who comes into your life.
+Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.
-- I approve of me.
+I approve of me.
 I take nothing she says seriously, helps me relax.
 Change your actions, not yourself.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change.
-- A person who trusts no one now, once trusted someone too much.
+A person who trusts no one now, once trusted someone too much.
 -->

 > *"We are taught you must blame your father, your sisters, your brothers, the school, the teachers — but never blame yourself.
 It’s never your fault.
 But it’s always your fault, because if you wanted to change you’re the one who has got to change."
 -- Katharine Hepburn [1907]*

 You are your word.
 Trust, not money, is the currency of business and life.
 Take responsibility.
 Only then will you cultivate self-respect and earn respect from others.
-Your choices have shaped the body, bank account, and relationships you have right now.

 > *"There is no greater fraud than the promise not kept."
 -- vox populi*